spencertipping/tau/sigma.md

 In other words, an application is a graph whose edges are half-duplex or full-duplex stream transformations.

+**Q:** how should we define graphs?
+Probably not in terms of combinators; instead we can build it up with piecewise paths.
+Note that individual edges may be factored into subgraphs, but we never need to think about edge/edge interactions.
+If we had such a situation, we'd create a new node to connect them.
+So σ applications are top-down dataflow splits (which makes sense if we're treating τ as a finite-element system).

 ## Γ processor symbol table
 | Symbol  | Prefix? | Syntax | Description               |